Anthony Horowitz: Mainstream children's fiction success (2000–2010)

-In October 2008, Anthony Horowitz's play Mindgame opened Off Broadway at the SoHo Playhouse in New York City.
+In October 2008, Horowitz's play Mindgame opened Off Broadway at the SoHo Playhouse in New York City.
 Mindgame starred Keith Carradine, Lee Godart, and Kathleen McNenny.
 The production was the New York stage directorial debut for Ken Russell.

 In March 2009 he was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.

 Continued success (2011–present)

 On 19 January 2011, the estate of Arthur Conan Doyle announced that Horowitz was to be the writer of a new Sherlock Holmes novel, the first such effort to receive an official endorsement from them and to be entitled The House of Silk.
-It was both published, in November of 2011 and broadcast on BBC Radio 4.
+It was both published, in November 2011 and broadcast on BBC Radio 4.
 A follow-up novel, Moriarty, was published in 2014.

 In October 2014, the estate of Ian Fleming commissioned Horowitz to write a James Bond novel, Trigger Mortis, which was released in 2015.
 It was followed by a second novel, Forever and A Day, which came out on 31 May 2018.
 A third novel entitled With a Mind to Kill was released on 17 May 2022.
 Horowitz is the only author in recent years to have been invited by Ian Fleming Publications to write successive, official James Bond novels.

 In 2016, Horowitz's adult novel Magpie Murders was published.
 Having previously spoken about the book in 2005, it was initially described as being about "a whodunit writer who is murdered while he's writing his latest whodunit".
 Horowitz finally finished it in late 2015, and it was published in October 2016.
 A follow-up novel, Moonflower Murders, was released in 2020.
-A third and final novel in the series, Marble Hall Murders, is expected to be released in April 2025.
+A third and final novel in the series, Marble Hall Murders, was released in April 2025.

 In 2017, Horowitz began a new series of detective novels which includes himself as a novelist enlisted by an out-of-work detective called Hawthorne to write books about the way Hawthorne solves crimes.
 The fictional Horowitz accompanies Hawthorne as he investigates murders committed in London and other locations.
 So far, starting with The Word is Murder, five of these books have appeared, with three others commissioned.

 In 2011, Horowitz tweeted that he had plans to write a new trilogy for the same demographic as his Alex Rider and Power of Five books, but that it's still "a secret".
 During 2012 and 2013, Horowitz tweeted out some more information regarding the series, where he stated that it will be "a completely new genre" from anything else he'd done so far, and that it will have a contemporary setting in modern-day London with a 15-year-old protagonist.
 He also revealed that it's tentatively entitled The Machine.
 However, Horowitz revealed in 2021 that he has yet to begin writing this series and that he has no immediate plans to do so.